pallets/flask/docs/config.rst

 .. py:data:: SESSION_COOKIE_DOMAIN

-    The domain match rule that the session cookie will be valid for.
-If not set, the cookie will be valid for all subdomains of :data:`SERVER_NAME`.
+    The value of the ``Domain`` parameter on the session cookie.
+If not set, browsers will only send the cookie to the exact domain it was set from.
+Otherwise, they will send it to any subdomain of the given value as well.

-    If ``False``, the cookie's domain will not be set.
+    Not setting this value is more restricted and secure than setting it.

     Default: ``None``

+    .. versionchanged:: 2.3
+        Not set by default, does not fall back to ``SERVER_NAME``.

 .. py:data:: SESSION_COOKIE_PATH